Architecting Your Cloud Infrastructure for Failure (and Resilience)

 Much as system architecture can reduce the area of impact from a network and systems communication standpoint, identity architecture can be leveraged to reduce the extent of impact that any single identity can have on the environment.
-By reducing the impact of an event through both systems and identity architecture, an event on a given system is less likely to have a broad impact on the organisation.
+By reducing the impact of an event through both systems and identity architecture, an event on a given system is less likely to have a broad impact on the organization.
 This can enable a quicker, more contained recovery effort.

 Why it matters

-Beyond technically architecting for failure, firms must recognise that not all services a firm moves to the cloud are of the same level of importance, nor do they require the same level of sophistication in their recovery effort.
+Beyond technically architecting for failure, firms must recognize that not all services a firm moves to the cloud are of the same level of importance, nor do they require the same level of sophistication in their recovery effort.
 The business case for heightened disaster recovery is as integral in the process as the technical architecture, else firms will assuredly spend too much time, money and effort.
 In addition, with the complexity of running a dual cloud solution or CSP/ on-premise solution, blanket solutions may enhance complexity, leading to heightened risk of failure.

-While there is no set formula for prioritising a business service, reviewing the tiering of applications and regulatory mandates on a business service, and integrating with a firm’s overall resilience are clear paths to address the business side of architecting for failure.
+While there is no set formula for prioritizing a business service, reviewing the tiering of applications and regulatory mandates on a business service, and integrating with a firm’s overall resilience are clear paths to address the business side of architecting for failure.
 Disaster recovery ability and effort should easily align to regulatory obligations and application/service importance.

 How Protiviti can help